De Sitter-Invariant Black Holes: Introduction

-De Sitter-invariant general relativity gives rise to deviations from general relativity for energies comparable to Planck energy and at the universe's large scale~\cite{dScosmo}.
-In most cases, therefore, the local cosmological term will be negligible.
-This is the case with the solar system, where the deviations concerning general relativity are expected to be tiny and virtually undetectable.
-On the other hand, since black holes involve extremely high energy densities, the dark energy associated with the local cosmological term~$\Lambda$ can be relevant enough to produce deviations concerning standard general relativity.
+In the Poincaré-invariant general relativity, all solutions to the gravitational field equation are spacetimes that reduce locally to Minkowski, where the local kinematics governed by the Poincaré-invariant special relativity group takes place.
+Conversely, in the de Sitter-invariant general relativity, all solutions to the gravitational field equations are spacetimes that reduce locally to de Sitter, where the local kinematics governed by the de Sitter-invariant special relativity takes place.\footnote{Spacetimes that do not reduce locally to Minkowski have been known for a long time and come under the name of Cartan geometry~\cite{CartanGeometry}.}

+By construction, the de Sitter-invariant approach becomes relevant for energies comparable to the Planck energy and at the universe's large scale.
+For this reason, it is essential for the study of quantum gravity and cosmology.
+Since black holes also involve extremely high energies, they must be obtained as solutions to the de Sitter-invariant Einstein's equation.
+The black hole solution obtained from the Poincaré-invariant Einstein's equation is incomplete because it lacks the conformal sector introduced by the de Sitter group.

-Relying on the de Sitter-invariant approach to gravitation, the primary purpose of this paper is to obtain the de Sitter-invariant Schwarzschild solution and explore its mathematical and physical properties.
-These results will then be compared with recent observations suggesting the existence of a cosmological coupling of black holes.
+Using the de Sitter-invariant approach, the primary purpose of this paper is to obtain the de Sitter-invariant black hole solution and discuss its main properties and differences concerning the Poincaré-invariant black hole.

-\section{Minkowski and de Sitter as Quotient Spaces}
+\section{Minkowski and de Sitter as quotient spaces}

 Spacetimes with constant sectional curvature are maximally symmetric because they carry the maximum number of Killing vectors.
-Flat Minkowski spacetime {$M$} is the simplest one.
-Its kinematic group is the Poinca\-r\'e group ${\mathcal P} = {\mathcal L} \oslash {\mathcal T}$, the semi-direct product between Lorentz ${\mathcal L}$ and the translation group ${\mathcal T}$.
-Algebraically, it is defined as the quotient space~\cite{GeoLivro}:
+Flat Minkowski spacetime {$M$} is the simplest example.
+Its kinematic group is the Poincaré group ${\mathcal P} = {\mathcal L} \oslash {\mathcal T}$, the semi-direct product of the Lorentz group ${\mathcal L}$ and the translation group ${\mathcal T}$.
+Algebraically, it is defined as the quotient space~\cite{GeoLivro}

 The Lorentz subgroup is responsible for the isotropy around a given point of $M$, and the translation symmetry enforces this isotropy around all other points.
 In this case, homogeneity means that all points of Minkowski are equivalent under spacetime translations.
-One then says that Minkowski is {\em transitive} under translations, whose generators are written~as:
+One then says that Minkowski is {\em transitive} under translations, whose generators are written~as